thoughtpolice/embedding-server/README.md

 compute/latency overhead versus a more optimized solution.
 However, it is easy, simple to extend, and simple to understand.

+There are probably other various clones and/or copies of this idea; but this one is mine.

 [sentence-transformers]: https://www.sbert.net/index.html
 [PyTorch]: https://pytorch.org
 [FastAPI]: https://fastapi.tiangolo.com